 Sleeping is so hard when you can’t stop thinking.
 Too often, negative thoughts lead to anxiety-induced insomnia, depriving us of a much-needed rest after a long day.
 Millions of people across the world suffer from insomnia and other sleeping disorders.
 Given the current health emergency, the number of people experiencing sleep deprivation has dramatically increased.
 If this is your case, be rest assured as there are several things you can do to fully switch off and enjoy deep, restorative sleep.

 At night, the human brain processes everything that happened during the day.
 As human beings absorb high quantities of information throughout the day, you don’t have the time to process and analyze all your thoughts as you work, commute, or spend quality time with your loved ones.

 As soon as you are in bed, lying still and in silence, your thoughts start rolling around in your head.
 You suddenly remember the bills to pay, upcoming work deadlines, and arguments you had with a loved one.
 Silencing those thoughts becomes an enormous challenge and the biggest obstacle separating you from a good night’s sleep.
-When you are sleep deprived, your energy levels drop, you feel fatigued, irritable, and are at risk of poor performance at work or school.
+When you are sleep deprived, your energy levels drop, you feel fatigued and irritable, and at risk of poor performance at work or school.